p0wder/decimalConverterPython/README.md

 # decimalConverterPython
-Simple Decimal to Binary, Hexadecimal, and Octal Conversion tool in Python
+Decimal to Binary, Hexadecimal, and Octal Conversion tool in Python